jlb6035/storefront-backend-api/README.md

 ## Environment setup

-Add a .env file with the following properties...
+Clone the project, run npm install, setup a postgres DB.
+Create 2 databases, one will be a test DB, and add a .env file with the following properties...

 POSTGRES_HOST=
 POSTGRES_DB=